 She finds herself in a whirlwind romance with a handsome black man (native to the island) who is 20 years younger than her.

-When she returns to her real life, she and the love interest are trying to navigate the world together as a couple.
+When she returns to her real life, she and her love interest are trying to navigate the world together as a couple.

 This movie is on repeat in my house.